Impacting families for generations to come.

 Find out today how Lanier Law Group can offer unique, affordable solutions and guidance to securing your family's future.

-Gainesville Probate Attorney
+Probate Attorney Gainesville

 Helping Clients With Probate Matters in Georgia

 Nestled in the center of Gainesville, GA, Lanier Law Group is a family-run estate planning law office.
-Our committed team, who only focuses on estate planning, is available to help you with every stage of the probate procedure.
+Our committed team, which solely focuses on estate planning, is available to help you with every stage of the probate procedure.
 Clear communication is crucial, especially in trying circumstances, and we aim to give you peace of mind by offering a flat price structure that guarantees there won't be any unexpected expenses.
-Start your estate planning process with us by utilizing our complimentary consultation.
-We at Lanier Law Group are your partners in future planning, not just lawyers.

 Call Lanier Law Group at (770) 343-2414 or contact us online to schedule a consultation with our probate lawyer in Gainesville.

-What is The Probate Process in Georgia?
+What Is The Probate Process in Georgia?

 When a person passes away, the probate process is overseen by the local county.
 Contrary to what’s popularly believed, having a will does not protect your assets from going through probate.
 A will can make the probate process considerably more efficient, and its results are more likely to be aligned with the deceased’s last wishes than if a will didn’t exist.
 However, in the absence of a trust, the probate process is the means by which the assets of the deceased are distributed.